jprchlik/find_contaminated_darks/README.md

 Now if you run python quick_script.py --noauth_local_webserver it will immediately print a few calendar events.

-Then move credentials.json to client_secret.json in the current directory.
+After you verify the code as detailed on the webpage, copy the token.json to client_secret.json and ~/.credentials/calendar-python-quickstart.json.